giesselmann/nanopype/docs/examples/intro.md

 ***

-Within the docker Nanopype is installed into ```/app``` folder, subsequent commands need to be adjusted accordingly.
+Within the docker, Nanopype is installed into the ```/app``` folder, subsequent commands need to be adjusted accordingly.

 ```
 mkdir -p data/raw